Oracle

 Oracle is proposing a massive $50 billion investment plan aimed at alleviating concerns held by its investor base regarding artificial intelligence expenditures.

-Oracle intends to raise $50 billion through a combination of debt and equity offerings in 2026 to finance its historically large buildout of cloud infrastructure dedicated to artificial intelligence.
+Oracle intends to raise $50 billion through a combination of debt and equity sales in 2026 to finance its projected substantial buildout of cloud infrastructure supporting artificial intelligence.

 United States services for TikTok were restored after winter storms caused an outage at an Oracle datacenter, infrastructure previously touted by Larry Ellison as virtually immune to failure.